Best Long-Term Business Loans

 If you’re financing a specific asset, like equipment, vehicles or machinery, you may want to consider equipment financing.
 This is a specific type of asset-based financing that uses the asset you’re purchasing as collateral to secure the loan.

-How we chose the best long-term business loans
+Our methodology: How we chose the best long-term business loans

 We reviewed more than 14 lenders to determine the overall best seven long-term business loans.
 To make our list, lenders must meet the following criteria: